kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/understanding-your-mindsets-and-emotions/motivation.md

 <aside>

-🗣 **“There is no separation of mind and emotions; emotions, thinking, and learning is all linked.”**
+🗣 There is no separation of mind and emotions; emotions, thinking, and learning is all linked.
 - Eric Jensen

 </aside>